Keira Walsh: 2020–21

-Walsh started her 2020–21 pre-season with City by scoring a goal in a 6–0 win before they contested, but lost, the Women's FA Community Shield in its first edition since 2008.
+Said by the Manchester Evening News to be growing in confidence in her role, the newspaper considered Walsh the key player for City ahead of their attempt to win the league for the first time since their successful 2016 campaign, after being retroactively demoted to second place due to points per game calculations in the previous season.
+Walsh started her 2020–21 pre-season with City by scoring a goal in a 6–0 win before they contested, and lost, the Women's FA Community Shield in its first edition since 2008.

-In November 2020, Walsh scored the third goal for City in an 8–1 win over Bristol.
-At the end of 2020, Walsh was ranked 62 on the Offside Rule/The Guardian list of the 100 best female footballers in the world.
-In March 2021, Walsh scored the sole goal on captain Steph Houghton's 200th cap, taking City to a ninth consecutive WSL victory; later in March, Houghton picked up an injury that kept her out for over a month, and Walsh took up the armband as City captain.
-She was also handed the armband when Ellen White was substituted off in the team's home-leg Champions League quarter-final fixture against Barcelona, a 2–1 victory that was Barcelona's only loss on their route to the Champions League title; Walsh was named player of the match with what was described as "the complete midfield performance".
-In the reverse fixture a week earlier, City had suffered their worst defeat since 2014, a 0–3 loss that saw Barcelona advance on aggregate.
+In November 2020, Walsh scored the third goal for City in an 8–1 win over Bristol and, in March 2021, she scored the sole goal on Houghton's 200th cap, taking City to a ninth consecutive WSL victory.
+Coach Gareth Taylor (who replaced Cushing as manager in 2020) joked after the match that Walsh "was getting a bit sick of everyone else missing chances", adding that she did not need to score goals as the club recognised the importance of her role.
+Website GOAL opined that, since her role is often unsung, "such a vital goal served to remind everyone of Walsh's quality."
+Later in March, Houghton picked up an injury that kept her out for over a month, and Walsh took up the armband as City captain.
+At the end of March, Walsh was named player of the match in the team's home-leg Champions League quarter-final fixture against Barcelona, a 2–1 victory that was Barcelona's only loss on the route to their first Champions League title; her game was described by her club as "the complete midfield performance", and by The Guardian as "at times suggesting [Barcelona] are mortal after all."

-For the 2020–21 season, Walsh was nominated for the England Women's Player of the Year award.
+By May 2021, Walsh had scored only seven goals for Manchester City, six of which were from outside the box; the club wrote that she "tends to save her super strikes for the big occasions", praising her impact in other areas.
+At the end of 2020, Walsh was ranked 62 on the Offside Rule/The Guardian's list of The 100 Best Female Footballers in the World.
+For the 2020–21 season, she was nominated for the England Women's Player of the Year award.